emfcamp/Website/templates/volunteer/info/handbook.md

 ## Things to recognise

-The following passes identify members of the event organising team (often referred to as "orga"), if in doubt you can ask people carrying them for guidance, and instructions from them should generally be followed.
+Members of the event organising team (often referred to as "orga") will have EMF passes with their name and role on them.
+You can expect to see Site Manager, Conduct, and Team Lead passes.
+If in doubt you can ask people carrying them for guidance, and instructions from them should generally be followed.

-TODO: Flesh this out once we know what these things look like.

-- Site Manager pass
-- Team lead pass
-- SIA license
-- Orga wristband (are these considered relevant, or just for food purposes?)
+Security can be recognised by the armband with an SIA license they will be wearing.
+You should also follow instructions from security, but they may also ask you for assistance as they're less familiar with the event than our own team.

 ## Emergencies & Vulnerable People